saltyrtc/saltyrtc-meta/Task-WebRTC.md

 want our protocol to sustain broken (D)TLS environments.
 A data channel that uses this security layer will be called *Wrapped Data Channel*.
 Note that the user MAY or MAY NOT choose to use wrapped data channels for its purpose.
-However, the signalling channel MUST be handed over to a wrapped data channel.
+However, the handed over signalling channel MUST use a wrapped data channel.

 # Task Protocol Name